quantumscience/books/docs/12-GetAndroidWillTravel/chapter-02.md

 ---

 # Installations
+Termux is Linux environment emulator for Android.
+It is easy to install and and allows straightforward implementations of Linux packages and apps, various distros emulations and has a lot of extra features.

 ## Abstract

 Basic installations you will need.
 The experiments will be on unrooted device only.
 About Termux.
 Other Linux distros, using KeX.
 GUI.